 On the other hand, you immediately have a lot of responsibility.

-That way you learn the fastest.
+That way you learn really fast.

 So you were regularly pushed out of your comfort zone?

 Kristof: Every day.
 Certainly as an intern, literally everything is outside your comfort zone.
 You have to be able to handle that because the legal profession is very demanding.